 The director and shareholder can be the same person, so if you are forming a company on your own, you can name yourself for both positions.

-Standard Industrial Classification (SIC) code – A SIC code identifies the sort of business your company will undertake and is used for information purposes by a number of third parties including government agencies.
+A SIC code identifies the sort of business your company will undertake and is used for information purposes by a number of third parties including government agencies.
 Your company needs to submit at least one of these codes on incorporation.
-Quality Company Formations (and other formation agents) supply a SIC code finder, making it easy for you to choose the required SIC code or codes.
+Quality Company Formations supply a SIC code finder during the registration process, making it easy for you to choose your SIC code or codes.

-Memorandum and articles of association – These two documents make up the foundation of your company’s constitution.
+These two documents make up the foundation of your company’s constitution.

 The memorandum is a declaration by the company’s first shareholder or shareholders agreeing to form a company.
 The articles of association outline the basic rules and governance of the company (such as how decisions are to be made and what powers are granted to the directors).